lastic/lastic.github.io/BBS.md

 A lot of companies offered public bulletin boards as a way to provide user-support , universities, libraries, all of them offered some form of interaction.

-Here is nice more recent documentary about the BBS history and current evolution
+Here is nice more recent documentary [BBSNEW](https://www.youtube.com/playlist?list=PLop3s1hMlSJKXqmuFjK7gbJh2WAyllTTY) about the BBS history and current evolution
-{% include embed.html url="https://www.youtube.com/playlist?list=PLop3s1hMlSJKXqmuFjK7gbJh2WAyllTTY" %}

 But the Pirate scene offered world-wide connections and software .
 I was however not too heavily involved in the illegal software trading but rather